BioforestChain/dweb_browser-docs/docs/en/intro.md

 In an environment with a command line, `dweb-deeplink` can also be accessed through the command line: `dweb-browser install app --url=xx` will be parsed into: `dweb:install/app?url=xx`

-> Note: The `dweb-browser` here is just a software that implements the dweb protocol.
+> Note: The DwebBrowser here is just a software that implements the dweb protocol.
 There may be other implementations in the community, or in the future we will also launch dweb-cloud, a cloud-facing runtime service.

 ## What is plaoc